 The current long sunspot cycle, beginning about 1900, is referred to as the Modern Maximum.
-However, the most recent sunspot cycle, Cycle 24, is reputed to be the weakest sunspot cycle of the Modern Maximum.
-There is growing speculation that Cycle 25 may be even weaker; and, that the sun might be entering into a new minimum on roughly the same scale as the Dalton Minimum from 1790 - 1820; or, perhaps, even on the same scale as the Maunder Minimum.
+However, the most recent complete sunspot cycle, Cycle 24, is reputed to be the weakest sunspot cycle of the Modern Maximum.
+There was growing speculation that Cycle 25 might be even weaker; and, that the sun might be entering into a new minimum on roughly the same scale as the Dalton Minimum from 1790 - 1820; or, perhaps, even on the same scale as the Maunder Minimum.
 Such a minimum would likely be associated with reduced global near-surface temperatures, as occurred in the past.
+However, Cycle 25 has been stronger than Cycle 24.